Rick Karsdorp: Senior career

 Karsdorp received his first call up to the senior Netherlands team in September 2015 for UEFA Euro 2016 qualifiers against Kazakhstan and Czech Republic.
 He was called up again in March 2016 for friendlies against France and England.

-It wasn't until on 7 October 2016 when Karsdorp made his Netherlands debut, starting in the right–back position, in a 4–1 win against Belarus.
+Karsdorp made his Netherlands debut on 7 October 2016, starting in the right–back position in a 4–1 win against Belarus.
 In a follow–up match against France, he, once again, started in the right–back position, as the national side lost 1–0.
 His next appearance for Netherlands came on 25 March 2017 against Bulgaria in a 2018 World Cup qualifier, as they lost 2–0.
 Having not been called up for the senior team in over two years, Karsdorp said in September 2019: "Of course I was part of the Dutch national team and I also watched the Orange squad in the past week.
 I am happy with the two victories and I don't want to be involved with the Orange at all.
 I only played four games here, before that.
 Fifteen matches in 100 weeks.
 Look, if I have played twenty games, delivered ten assists and scored five goals, you can ask me whether the Orange will come back into the picture.
 I have consciously returned to Feyenoord.
 You just know that if you play here every week and you are doing well that opportunities arise".